 A frequent cause of heel pain isPlantar Fasciitis It is one of the most common foot conditions among my patients.
 The Plantar Fascia is a very long ligament that attaches to the bottom of the heel bone and extends through the arch to the ball of the foot (just before the toes).
-Plantar Fasciitis is caused by micro tears in the plantar fascia which could cause a chronic inflammation.
-Custom made orthopaedic insoles resolve most chronic cases without the need for immobilisation, cortisone injections or surgery.
-With my clinical experience I find that only 1 in 50 of my patients require surgery for this problem.
+Plantar Fasciitis is caused by micro-tears in the plantar fascia which could cause chronic inflammation.
+Custom-made orthopedic insoles resolve most chronic cases without the need for immobilization, cortisone injections or surgery.
+With my clinical experience, I find that only 1 in 50 of my patients requires surgery for this problem.
 What are heel spurs?
 Heel spurs are bony outgrowths from the bottom of the heel bone.
 Treatments for heel spurs are very similar to treatments for Plantar Fasciitis.

 Bunions (Hallux Valgus) are misaligned big toe joints which can become swollen and tender.
 A painful bump can form on the side of the foot just behind the big toe.
 The bump consists of extra bone that has formed due to one of many possible causes.
-The deformity is often genetic but other factors such as flat feet, ill fitting shoes, or injuries could cause the bunion.
+The deformity is often genetic but other factors such as flat feet, ill-fitting shoes, or injuries could cause the bunion.
 It can be aggravated by shoes that are too narrow in the forefoot.
-There are conservative and preventative steps which can minimize discomfort.
-Custom made insoles (orthotics) can help in many cases to lessen the pain and prevent the deformity from becoming worse.
+There are conservative and preventative steps that can minimize discomfort.
+Custom-made insoles (orthotics) can help in many cases to lessen the pain and prevent the deformity from becoming worse.
 When conservative and preventative measures are no longer effective surgery can be employed to correct the situation.

 Make an Appointment:

 For more information Flat Feet: Click here